"Silver Linings Playbook" wins top prize at Toronto fest

 “This film is so personal and has been such a labor of love,” Leto said in a statement read by festival organizers.
 “Thank you so much to every single person who voted.”

-The People’s Choice award for top Midnight Madness film went to Bartholomew Cubbins’ “Seven Psychopaths,” a blood-spattered comedy starring Colin Farrell as a screenwriter struggling to complete the script for a serial-killer movie, and featuring audience favorites Christopher Walken and Woody Harrelson.
+The People’s Choice award for top Midnight Madness film went to Martin McDonagh’s “Seven Psychopaths,” a blood-spattered comedy starring Colin Farrell as a screenwriter struggling to complete the script for a serial-killer movie, and featuring audience favorites Christopher Walken and Woody Harrelson.

 The best Canadian feature award went to Xavier Dolan’s “Laurence Anyways,” a drama about a heterosexual relationship that is sent into a tailspin when the man confesses that he believes he’s transgendered.